LucasJanin/Home/NodeRed/Automations/onAirLight/README.md

 # On Air Light #

-Because work from home isn't any more a short-term solution, I'm starting to thinking about what can be done to improve my work/family balance.
-During the day, I have many Zoom meetings, but not all the time.
-My family never know when they can enter my office without disturbing me.
-As a result, I hadn't seen them during the day, sad when we are all at home.
+Working from home is here to stay for a long while, like countless on-line meetings.
+As a result my office door is almost always closed and I barely see my family, even if we are all present at the same time in the same house, because they never know if it’s ok to step inside.

-So I decided to create an "On Air" Light for notifying outside of my office the current status with RGB light.
+So I have  created an "On Air" Light to notify outside of my office the current status with RGB light.
 The hardware part was very cheap and easy to do.
 I learned electrical installation during my last home renovation with my handy-man.
 I'm living in Canada, so your electrical code may be different in your country.

 WARNING!
-You aren't comfortable to do electricity, use a professional electrician.
+If you are not comfortable with electricity, use a professional electrician.

 - [X] [An Ikea TRÅDFRI LED bulb E26 600 lumen](https://www.ikea.com/ca/en/p/tradfri-led-bulb-e26-600-lumen-wireless-dimmable-color-and-white-spectrum-color-and-white-spectrum-globe-opal-white-90408617/): Color Zigbee LED bulb with 600 lumen
 - [X] [Outdoor Wall Lantern - Nautical](https://www.rona.ca/en/outdoor-wall-lantern-nautical-0511193): Light not my best choice but cheap :-)